psadmin-io/talk.adv-ps-admin/git/git.md

 1. Share code on GitHub
 1. `ps-project-git` - App Designer projects and Git
 1. (Idea 12562) Support more Export to File options
-1. This presetation is managed by Git and on GitHub :)
+1. This presentation is managed by Git and on GitHub :)

 !SLIDE bullets